The Most Affordable Places to Buy Land in the U.S.

 From rugged mountains to wide-open plains Wyoming offers diverse landscapes that create opportunities for affordable land, especially in remote areas.
 In Southwestern Wyoming near Wamsutter and in Southern Wyoming near Rawlins, land can be found for as low as $500 per acre, making it ideal for buyers seeking inexpensive property with scenic, wide-open views.
 Farmland is also surprisingly affordable, with irrigated cropland, dry cropland, and rangeland averaging around $1,000 per acre according to the USDA's 2025 Land Values Summary Report.
 Common crops include hay, wheat, oats, and barley, and irrigation is key in the drier western regions.
 Whether you’re looking to build, invest, or farm, Wyoming offers plenty of opportunities to own a piece of the American West.

-How to Find Affordable Land for Sale
+How to Find Affordable Land in the U.S.

-There are many places to purchase affordable land in America.
-Here is another guide that goes into a detailed top 10 list of best states to buy land in the United States including Florida, Tennessee, Missouri and Georgia.
+There are many places to purchase affordable land in the U.S. Here is another guide that goes into a detailed top 10 list of best states to buy land in the United States including Florida, Tennessee, Missouri and Georgia.
 Before buying any property regardless of its location, it's crucial to conduct thorough research and address key questions.
 Land buyers must especially consider their intended use case for the land and whether or not properties of interest check those boxes before making any decisions.
 Don't let the low price deceive you -ensure it's a sound investment and suitable for your needs.

 Check out LandApp's free online marketplace to explore thousands of unique properties and cheap land listed for sale by agents and owners across the country.
 You can filter by location, price, property type, and more to find affordable land for sale on desktop or on our free mobile app, available to download on the Apple and Google Play Stores.

-1. Download LandApp for free or visit LandApp's marketplace on desktop
+Download LandApp for free or visit LandApp's marketplace on desktop

-2. Filter listings by location, price, property type and more
+Filter listings by location, price, property type and more

-3. Click 'Apply' or 'Save Search' to save listing filters or enable new listing notifications
+Click 'Apply' or 'Save Search' to save listing filters or enable new listing notifications

-4. Select a listing of interest to view property images, parcel details, and property features
+Select a listing of interest to view property images, parcel details, and property features

-5. Click 'Contact Seller' to make an offer
+Click 'Contact Seller' to make an offer

 Interested in purchasing cheap land in the U.S.?
 Check out LandApp Pro to help you conduct due diligence on properties you're interested in purchasing.
 For just $6 per month, LandApp provides due diligence tools and nationwide property data for over 150 million parcels, like our proprietary risk index scores that assess man-made and potential risks, saving you hours of time conducting due diligence.